 Student/Candidate's Last Name F irst Middl le Social Security Number

+Subject(s) Taught Grade

-This form is to serve specific time period, Subject(s) Taught Grade Level This form is to serve as a permanent record of a student teacher/candidate's professional performance evaluation during a specific time period, based on specific criteria.
-This form must be used at least twice during the 12-week (minimum) student teaching experience.
+This form is to serve based on specific criter of a student teacher/candidat ia.
+This form must be used at te's professional performat t least twice during the 12- nce evaluation during a

 PERFORMANCE EVALU ATION

 teaching for each of sources of evidence Directions: Examine all sources of evidence provided by the student teacher/candidate and bear in mind the aspects of teaching for each of the four categories used in this form.
 Check the appropriate aspects of student teaching, and indicate the sources of evidence used to determine the evaluation of the results in each category.
 Assign an evaluation for each of the four categories and then assign an overall evaluation of performance.
 Sign the form and gain the signature of the student teacher.

 cher makes plans and sets goa t teacher/candidate demonstrates tho als based on the content to be taught/

 late's performance appropria ately demonstrates:

 ge of content

-ge of pedagogy ge of Pennsylvania's K-12 Academia Standards
+ge of pedagogy ge of Pennsylvania's K-12 Academic Standards

 se this knowledge to impart instruc tion

 ology available through the school

 nizable sequence with adaptations

 ned to the instructional goals and a

 • Use of ea lucational psychological pri nciples/theories in the construction of lesson plans and setting inst tructional goals

 G 65 11 // M 1 11 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 ude dates, types/titles and number) Student Teacher Interviews

 Classroom Observations

 Resource Documents

 Other

 (Including II

 Category Exemplary 3 Points Superior 2 Points Satisfactory 1 Point Unsatisfactory 0 Points

 Criteria for Rating The candidate consistently and thoroughly demonstrates indicators of performance.
 The candidate usually and extensively demonstrates indicators of performance.
 The candidate sometimes and adequately demonstrates indicators of performance.
 The candidate rarely or never and inappropriately or superficially demonstrates indicators of performance.

 Rating (Indicate √)

 Justification for Evaluation

-Commonwealth of Pe ennsylvania DEPARTMENT OF EDUCA TION 333 Market St. , Harrisburg, PA 17126-0333 Student/Candidate's Last Name F irst Middl e Social Security Number which students feel safe, Alignment: 354.33.
-(1)(i)( Category II: Classroom Environment - Student teacher/candidate establishes and maintains a purposeful and equitable environment for learning, in which students feel safe, valued, and respected, by instituting routines and setting clear expectations for student behavior.
+Commonwealth of Pe ennsylvania DEPARTMENT OF EDUCA TION 333 Market St. , Harrisburg, PA 17126-0333 Student/Candidate's Last Name F irst Middl e Social Security Number Category II: Classroom Environment - Student teacher/candidate establishes and maintains a purposeful and equitable environment for learning, in which students feel safe, valued, and respected, by instituting routines and setting clear expectations for student behavior.
 Alignment: 354.33.
-(1)(i)(E).
-(B) Student Teacher/Candidate's performance appropriately demonstrates: Expectations for student achievement with value placed on the quality of student work Attention to equitable learning opportunities for students Appropriate interactions between teacher and students and among students Effective classroom routines and procedures resulting in little or no loss of instructional time Clear standards of conduct and effective management of student behavior Appropriate attention given to safety in the classroom to the extent that it is under the control of the student teacher Ability to establish and maintain rapport with students Sources of Evidence (Check all that apply and include dates, types/titles, and number) Classroom Observations Uvisual Technology Resources/Materials/Technology/Space Student Teacher/Candidate Unterviews Other Category Exemplary 3 Points Superior 2 Points Satisfactory 1 Point Unsatisfactory 0 Points Criteria for Rating The candidate consistently and thoroughly demonstrates indicators of performance.
+(1)(i)(E), (B) Student Teacher/Candidate's performance appropriately demonstrates: Expectations for student achievement with value placed on the quality of student work Attention to equitable learning opportunities for students Appropriate interactions between teacher and students and among students Effective classroom routines and procedures resulting in little or no loss of instructional time Clear standards of conduct and effective management of student behavior Appropriate attention given to safety in the classroom to the extent that it is under the control of the student teacher Ability to establish and maintain rapport with students Sources of Evidence (Check all that apply and include dates, types/titles, and number) Classroom Observations Uvisual Technology Resources/Materials/Technology/Space Other Unterviews Category Exemplary 3 Points Superior 2 Points Satisfactory 1 Point Unsatisfactory 0 Points Criteria for Rating The candidate consistently and thoroughly demonstrates indicators of performance.
 The candidate usually and extensively demonstrates indicators of performance.
 The candidate sometimes and adequately demonstrates indicators of performance.
 The candidate rarely or never and inappropriately or superficially demonstrates indicators of performance.
 Rating (Indicate √) Justification for Eva luation •